 5. Easy Access From Pokhara

-With quick and affordable transportation from Pokhara to the trailhead, the trek remains one of the most accessible and convenient routes in Nepal.
+With convenient transportation from Pokhara to the trailhead, the trek is one of the more accessible short trekking routes in Nepal.

 Trek Insights